PovertyAction/useful_repos/useful_repos.md

 **Stata** <br />
 Stata is the stats and data management program that we all know and love.
 Some of our very own staff are writing very cool programs for stata.

 This section is devoted to repos developed by IPA/J-PAL staff that showcase programs written for stata and code that relates to data work.
-Let's see some of the magic our staff are working with the economists most favoured stas package!
+Let's see some of the magic our staff are working with the economist's most favoured stas package!

 | **Title**	   | **link** | ** Description** |
 |	  ---	   |   ---	  |		  ---	     |